-If this is for you – perhaps skip the toy kettle and opt for a candle or book instead 🙂 The scent is beautiful and your skin will love you for it!
+If this is for you – maybe skip the toy kettle and opt for a candle or book instead 🙂 The scent is beautiful and your skin will love you for it!

 Here’s a list of herbs that you can try – each one offering different properties.
 You can use loose herbs, or even tea packets!
 Whatever is easiest for you:

 Chamomile – relaxing and skin nourishing, it has a softening effecting on the skin.
 It’s Also anti-inflammatory and anti-fungal, great for skin irritations like insect bites, nappy rashes, skin rashes, eczema…

 Lavender – calming to the senses, it’s great for relaxation.
 Lavender is antibacterial, great for cleansing the skin

 Rose – beautiful, happy scent, it helps to soothe away stress and headaches.
 Rose contains vitamin C, the beauty vitamin, which helps to build collagen and maintain youthful skin.
 It also has astringent properties, helping to clean and tighten pores.

 Green Tea/White Tea – helps to detoxify and replenish.
 It’s packed with antioxidants, great for ageing skin.
 It does contain caffeine, so you may not want to use it for kids!

-Bath Tea Recipe
+Skin Nourishing Bath Tea Recipe

 (I only run the bath half-way, if you run a full bath, double the ingredients)

 1/2 cup loose herb or 3-4 tea bags

-- 1 cup of boiling water
+1 cup boiling water

 fill a heat proof container with the herbs, and pour in boiling water